TheJacksonLaboratory/HPOworkbench/README.md

 https://github.com/TheJacksonLaboratory/HPOworkbench/releases/

 A double click on these files should start the program.
-The app will remind you to download the HPO ontology file (hp.obo) and the HPO annotations from the edit menu the first time you use HPO Workbench.
+The app will remind you to download the HPO hpoOntology file (hp.obo) and the HPO annotations from the edit menu the first time you use HPO Workbench.